Wake Island: Battle of Wake Island

+Japanese occupation, air raids, POWs

-The island's Japanese garrison was composed of the IJN 65th Guard Unit (2,000 men), Japan Navy Captain Shigematsu Sakaibara and the IJA units which became 13th Independent Mixed Regiment (1,939 men) under command of Col. Shigeji Chikamori.
+The island's Japanese garrison was composed of the IJN 65th Guard Unit (2,000 men), Japan Navy Captain Shigematsu Sakaibara and the IJA units, which became the 13th Independent Mixed Regiment (1,939 men) under the command of Col. Shigeji Chikamori.
 Fearing an imminent invasion, the Japanese reinforced Wake Island with more formidable defenses.
 The American captives were ordered to build a series of bunkers and fortifications on Wake.
 The Japanese brought in an 8 in naval gun which is often incorrectly reported as having been captured in Singapore.
 The U.S. Navy established a submarine blockade instead of an amphibious invasion of Wake Island.
 The Japanese-occupied island (called Ōtorishima (大鳥島) or Big Bird Island by them for its birdlike shape) was bombed several times by American aircraft; one of these raids was the first mission for future United States President George H. W. Bush.

+The island was also bombed with leaflets and even small rubber rafts, with the idea that someone could escape from the island by sea.

+In February 1942, there was a raid attack on Wake, which included naval bombardment and bombing by aircraft.
+On the first day of the attack on February 23, several targets on the island were struck, and in the waters nearby, two Japanese patrol boats were sunk, and four Japanese seamen were recovered.
+The next day (February 24) a Japanese 4-engine patrol aircraft was shot down 5 miles east of Wake, and another patrol boat was sunk by air attack in addition to also striking targets on Wake Island.
+The raids would continue to reduce the danger of Wake being used as a launching point for a strike on Midway.